64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

 - Calling Card: The Phantom Thieves' signature "TAKE YOUR HEART" calling card logo signal's Joker's arrival in his reveal trailer.
 Ironically, as pointed out by Morgana, Joker received a calling card of his own in the form of an envelope with a Smash Ball-shaped seal.

-- Canon Name: He just goes by his code name "Joker" in Smash without using his real name (which, in the original Persona 5, isn't static).
+- Canon Identifier: He just goes by his code name "Joker" in Smash without using his real name (which, in the original Persona 5, isn't static).

 - Classy Catburglar: Exudes confidence and finesse as he goes on missions with or without his troupe of Phantom Thieves.
 The saturated red in his reveal trailer emphasizes this trait as a callback to his game of origin.
 However, he is still technically a thief; true to form, Morgana implies that Joker went to the Game Awards to steal an invitation to Smash, meaning that he's the only newcomer to the series who deliberately manipulated events to enter the game rather than being invited.